nurbilu/chat_game_proj/General_fixs_&_errors.md

    ** ask some friends if they know any good on the docker - better then you (docker((((()))))) **

-   1.a. match the visual effect of rest of the website to as homepage , login and register () 1.b. finish card tables design (almost done)
+   1.a. match the visual effect of rest of the website to as homepage , login and register (done?)
+   1.b. finish card tables design (almost done)
    1.c. finish total lib design (almost done):
       adjust the shades of colors of the webpage ?